-English Language Component Content Weighting Coursework A A comparison between a poem and a prose extract from the Edexcel Anthology 20% Coursework B An imaginative story, using speech and narrative 20% Examination One paper, 2 hours 15 mins Section A -Reading non-fiction Section B -Transactional writing 60% English Literature Coursework A An extended analytical essay on a modern play 20% Coursework B An extended analytical essay on a literary heritage text 20% Examination One paper, 2 hours Section A - Unseen poetry poetry Section B - Prepared poetry comparison Section C - Of Mice and Men 60%
+English Language Component Content Weighting Coursework A A comparison between a poem and a prose extract from the Edexcel Anthology 20% Coursework B An imaginative story, using speech and narrative 20% Examination One paper, 2 hours 15 mins Section A -Reading non-fiction Section B -Transactional writing 60% English Literature Coursework A How are women depicted in the play An Inspector Calls?
+20% Coursework B How does Shakespeare depict conflict in Romeo and Juliet?
+20% Examination One paper, 2 hours Section A -Unseen poetry poetry Section B -Prepared poetry comparison Section C -Of Mice and Men 60%